pynt-io/pynt/postman-integration/README.md

 ## How to Run:

-1. Download and run Pynt docker by executing the following command via cmd.
+1. Download and run Pynt docker by executing the following command via cmd (port nunber can be changed if already taken).

 Windows:
 ```